AdoPi/mori/Readme.md

 # Mori PS
 Pstree GUI written in Rust for fun.

-TODO:
-* 1min process history for each process and re-use the same buffer to fill new cpu usage entries ( ringbuffer )

 # Why?
 For fun and learning!
 This project does not use any library for getting the CPU usage and system processes.